Types of ETF Derivaitves

 There are a lot of ETFs that contain equities in order to accurately track their correlating index.
 Most of these are index ETFs.
 However, certain ETFs may also have other products in their holdings, such as other ETFs or derivatives.
 This allows the funds to correlate with a benchmark when equities alone will not accomplish the investing goal.

+Most commonly, commodity funds, leveraged ETFs and inverse exchange-traded funds use derivatives to track their benchmarks instead of stocks.
 However, in the case of many funds, it can also be a combination of stocks and derivatives.

 The most common derivatives found in an exchange traded fund are futures, especially in a commodity ETF.
 But there are funds that utilize forwards, swaps, and options (calls and puts).
 So as I have always preached, it’s not only important to know how your fund works, but what’s in your ETF as well.
 And since derivatives are in a multitude of ETFs, I wanted to cover the different types you may find in your fund.